Romzz/WebAppSample/README.md

 Then run the following Command:

-dnu restore

-dnx ef migrations add Initial

-dnx ef database update
+dnu restore                           ** For the Dependencies dnx ef migrations add Initial         ** Migrations for EF to update DB Schema dnx ef database update                ** Create the DB